instructorc/uic_documentation/docs/assignments_cs484/assignment2.md

 You will also need to submit a compressed folder of your project to GradeScope.
 Make sure to delete the node_modules folder in your respective directories prior to compressing and submitting to GradeScope.

-### GitHub Repository Invitation Link - Forthcoming
+### GitHub Repository Invitation Link - https://classroom.github.com/a/_WauAZ4r

 ## Rubric